Our Campus

 Studebaker Hall

 Junior and senior female students have the opportunity to live in the G. Wayne and Harriet Studebaker Residence Hall (Apartments).
-This residence hall offers the benefits of apartment living with the safety and convenience of being on campus.
-Each four-bedroom, two-bathroom apartment unit houses four students, with shared living room and kitchen spaces.
-Students can cook in their apartments or take advantage of the cafeteria in the Mackey Center.
-The apartment building can accommodate 93 students in 24 apartment units.
-A spacious lobby graces the main floor of the building and laundry facilities are located on each floor.
+This residence hall offers the benefits of apartment living with the safety and convenience of being on campus for 93 students in 24 apartment units.
+Each four-bedroom, two-bathroom apartment houses four students, with shared living room and kitchen spaces.
+Students can cook in their apartments or dine in the cafeteria in the Mackey Center.
+A spacious lobby graces the building’s main floor.
+Wayne Studebaker served as a trustee of the university for nearly 30 years.

 Explore Residence Life